UniversalDependencies/docs/_fr/dep/advcl-periph.md

 udver: '2'
 ---

-FrenchSpoken uses the `advcl:periph` relation for adverbial clause modifiers that cannot be clefted and cannot be moved inside the core of the sentence, unless they are put in parenthesis.
+Only **UD_French-Spoken** uses the `advcl:periph` relation for adverbial clause modifiers that cannot be clefted and cannot be moved inside the core of the sentence, unless they are put in parenthesis.
 For other adverbial modifiers the [advcl]() relation is used.

 ~~~ sdparse